The fully-light vector tetraquark states with explicit P-wave via the QCD sum rules: Numerical results and discussions

-In calculations, we observe that the perturbative terms $D(0)$, $D(3)$, $D(6)$, $D(8)$ and $D(10)$ provide the most significant contributions for the $ss\bar{s}\bar{s}$ and ${qs\bar{q}\bar{s}}$ tetraquark states, for example, see Fig.\ref{Dn-ss-qs}.
-In general, although the contributions vibrate with the vacuum condensates of increasing dimensions, the contributions $D(0)$ or $D(8)$ serve as milestones, the higher dimensional vacuum condensates play a less (or decreasing) important role, and $D(11)\sim 0\%$, the operator product expansion converges very good.
+In calculations, taking the currents with the partial derivatives as an example, we observe that the perturbative terms $D(0)$, $D(3)$, $D(6)$, $D(8)$ and $D(10)$ provide the most significant contributions, see Fig.\ref{Dn-ss-qs}.
+In general, although the contributions vary (remarkably) with the vacuum condensates of increasing dimensions, the contributions $D(0)$ or $D(8)$ serve as milestones, the higher dimensional vacuum condensates play a less (or decreasing) important role, and $D(11)\sim 0\%$.
+More explicitly, for the curves $C$, $D$, $G$, $H$, $M$ and $N$, the dominant contributions come from the $D(0)$; for the curves $A$, $B$, $F$ and $J$, the largest contributions come from the $D(0)$, the contributions from the $D(8)$ are also large, then the higher vacuum condensate contributions decrease quickly to zero; for the curves $E$, $I$, $K$ and $L$, the largest contributions come from the $D(8)$, then the higher vacuum condensate contributions decrease quickly to zero.
+All in all, for the curves $A$, $B$, $C$, $D$, $F$, $G$, $H$, $J$, $M$ and $N$, the operator product expansion converges very good; for the curves $E$, $I$, $K$ and $L$, the operator product expansion converges.